 Be You.
 Who else can you be?!
 As human beings, we possess a natural need to belong and therefore I believe, it is important to acknowledging each other.
 However, it is equally important to acknowledge yourself.
 Asking self-reflective questions regarding various areas of life, your identity, values, etc. will lead to a better understanding of oneself.

-Staying authentic isn’t always natural for us and one of the root causes is due to passed belief-systems.
+Staying true to our uniqueness isn’t always natural for us and one of the root causes is due to passed-on belief-systems.
 Society has a big influence too, and choosing your own values and beliefs, stand up for your own truth can be difficult.
-In addition, lots of our neighbors tend to believe it is egotistical to take good care of yourself, put your own needs before the needs of others.
+In addition, lots of our neighbors tend to believe it is egotistical to take good care of yourself and to put your own needs before the needs of others.

 At the same time, I also believe it is not wrong at all to use another goal to improve your own well-being.
 Especially if you happen to be in a dark place and you can’t seem to find your way back to the light.
 Taking care of a pet, volunteer at a cause to help others, water the plants for your neighbors during their holiday are examples of activities that could help feel better about yourself.

-We always have a choice how to deal with challenges, what we want to believe, who we invite in our lives, etc. A choice to empower ourselves and take back control:
+Life can be harsh and we can’t always control what will be thrown on our path.
+We do, however, always have a choice how to deal with challenges, what we want to believe, who we invite in our lives, etc. A choice to empower ourselves and take back control:

-Whether you are in a dark place, or in a joyful place, regardless your situation and environment, we are never done learning, improving and better ourselves.
-At the same time, no matter what,
+Whether you are in a dark place, or in a joyful place, regardless your situation and environment, we are never done learning, growing and becoming better versions of ourselves.
+To Be You.

 Patty Wolters – Updated April 2020